New Jersey’s Most Dangerous Amusement Parks 2017

 Contact an Amusement Park Injury Lawyer

 The amusement park injury attorneys at Reiff Law Firm represent people who were injured at amusement parks, state fairs, carnivals, and festivals throughout the United States.
 We have decades of experience fighting for the rights of those who have been injured.
-If you or a loved one have been involved in an amusement park accident, contact an attorney.
 Never accept the park or ride owner’s word that the ride was properly inspected or safe.
-You may be entitled to substantial compensation if you were injured after a negligent ride inspection.
 Our attorneys will do what it takes to seek justice for your case and ensure that negligent third parties are held responsible.
 Call (215) 709-6940 today for a free consultation with our amusement park injury lawyers.